 The Contractor will not be entitled to profit anticipated on any part of the Contract terminated.

-Security and Safety (core)
+Security and Safety (Core)

 Note to drafters: The ASDEFCON (Shortform Services) template has been developed specifically for low risk and low value service requirements and does not contemplate that there will be complex security arrangements involved in the procurement.